Invariant measures for multidimensional fractional stochastic volatility models: Coupling constructions

-Before transitioning to the analysis of continuous-time processes, let us demonstrate the application of Theorem \ref{maine1} on a benchmark model: the discrete-time counterpart of \eqref{morno} with log-Gaussian $V_{t}$ and with the simplest mean-reverting drift.
+Before transitioning to the analysis of continuous-time processes, let us demonstrate the application of Theorem \ref{maine1} on a benchmark model: the discrete-time counterpart of \eqref{diffi1} with log-Gaussian $V_{t}$.
+We take the simplest mean-reverting drift, but the same argument applies under more general dissipativity conditions.

 \begin{example} {\rm Consider the following model for financial time series.
 Let $\eta_t,t\in\mZ$ be independent standard Gaussian random variables and